-Audit committees should consider raising any audit quality concerns that are not satisfactorily resolved with the auditor with the board of directors.
+Audit committees should consider raising with the board of directors any audit quality concerns that are not satisfactorily resolved with the auditor.
 Directors and audit committees may seek advice where appropriate, and may raise concerns with ASIC if needed.

-The directors’ role in ensuring the independence of the auditor is illustrated by requirements in the Corporations Act for the directors’ report to include:
+The directors’ role in ensuring the independence of the auditor is illustrated by the requirements in the Corporations Act that the directors’ report include:

-- for a listed company, a statement about whether the provision of non-audit services by the auditor during a financial year is compatible with the general standard of auditor independence in the Corporations Act, and whether that statement is consistent with the advice of the audit committee (section 300(11B–11E)).
+for a listed company, a statement about whether the provision of non-audit services by the auditor during the financial year is compatible with the general standard of auditor independence in the Corporations Act, and whether that statement is consistent with the advice of the audit committee (section 300(11B)–(11E)).

-It is important for directors and audit committees to consider the independence of the auditor both in recommending the appointment of auditors and on an ongoing basis.
+It is important for directors and audit committees to consider the independence of the auditor – both when recommending the appointment of auditors and on an ongoing basis.

 The members of a public company appoint the auditor at an annual general meeting (AGM): section 327B.
-The directors must appoint an auditor to fill a vacancy in the office of auditor, but the ongoing appointment of an auditor occurs at the next AGM: section 327A and 327C.
+If a vacancy occurs in the office of auditor, the directors must appoint an auditor to fill it, but the ongoing appointment occurs at the next AGM: section 327A and 327C.